August 14, 2013

 Benefits of Whole House Humidifiers

-Mold is an issue that you can discuss with HVAC company you choose to install your whole house humidifier.
+Mold is an issue that you can discuss with the HVAC company you choose to install your whole house humidifier.
 But the truth of the matter is that most people are not increasing the humidity in their homes enough that mold becomes a likely issue.
 You are simply bringing humidity levels back up to a safe and adequate level.

 Bringing your humidity levels up a few degrees can save you money on heating, as a higher humidity level will make you feel warmer.